Go to Content

 • Your Next Period – When your next period will come depends on the birth control method you use.
 If you are not using birth control, you should have a period by eight weeks after the abortion.
 If you are not using birth control and you don’t have a period eight weeks after the abortion, call the health center.

-• Breast Care – For some women, their breasts will begin to produce milk as a natural consequence of no longer being pregnant.
+• Breast Care – For some people, their breasts will begin to produce milk as a natural consequence of no longer being pregnant.
 Your breasts may become enlarged, hard, and painful, and you might be slightly feverish.
 Your milk will dry up on its own within a few days.
 Relieving a small amount of milk can relieve some discomfort and will not prolong milk production.
 Rest and cold compresses may help to relieve pain.
 Be sure not to restrict your fluid intake.

 Worried About Something

-Going to an emergency room or another doctor may result in an unnecessary procedure and fees.
+Our doctors are experts in post-operative care and our staff is always available to you in case of a problem.
+If you have a complication after your procedure, we will take care of you.
 During normal business hours, call 1.888.743.7526.
-In an emergency situation, if the clinic is not open for regular business, call the answering service at 1.800.608.6960.
+In an emergency situation, if the health center is not open for regular business, call the answering service at 1.800.608.6960.
 A licensed staff person and physician are on call 24 hours a day, 7 days a week.

 Call us immediately at the phone numbers listed below, or if you are unable to reach us, go to the nearest emergency room if you: